fatkid2x4/election_Analysis/README.md

 A Colorado Board of Elections employee, named Tom, had given me the following task.

-1. Calculate the Total number of votes cast
+1.Calculate the Total number of votes cast

     2. Get a  complete list of candidates who received votes
  3. Need Total number of votes each candidate received
 4. Get Percentage of votes each candidate won
 5. Determine the winner of the election based on popular vote
 6. Determine which country had the most votes